sanjithpk/sanjithpk/README.md

 Here's a list of things I currently keep myself busy with:

-- 🚀 Working on Fullstack Web Projects using React and Node.
+- 🚀 Working on Fullstack Web Projects using React and Golang.
-- 🛠 Getting myself into JAMStack.
-Trying out [Remix](https://remix.run) in my spare time.
+- 🛠 Trying out [Svelte](https://svelte.dev) in my spare time.

 <details>
   <summary>Some other facts about me</summary>